dyeadal/BackupInk/README.md

-# IncBackup
+# BackupInk
-Incrementally back up files to an existing folder.

 _Work in Progress.
 Don't mind the dust :broom:_

+- Create backups of directories/storage devices
+- Back up files incrementally.
+- Review disrepencies via hashsum and timestamps
+- Export disrepencies and/or changes to an XML file

 ---